 So, to the novel.
 A bit preachy? maybe.
 Too girly? maybe.
 Not girly enough? maybe.
 No graphic sex or violence, definitely.
 Rubbish science?
 Most certainly!
 In fact, I may have nailed the perfect Venn diagram where women (thinking of my daughter especially here) don’t like it neither do Sci-Fi fans.
 Funnily enough after several re-reads it still hits all the tropes for me, but I’m weird!

-In 2025 we are now back to three separate paperbacks, and a compendium 370,000 word e-book, with the first book being also free to download.
+In 2025 we are now back to three separate paperbacks, and a compendium 370,000 word e-book, with the eBook being totally free to download.
 I have also re-categorised them, changed the covers and simplified the blurb.
 Hopefully I have now fixed past mistakes and can carry on with writing.

 Click here for more on the writing journey and tips for new authors.